paulgovan/AutoDeskR/README.md

 Then, translate the file into OBJ format:

 ```
-resp <- translateObj(urn <- myEncodedUrn, token = myToken)
+resp <- translateObj(urn = myEncodedUrn, token = myToken)
 ```

 To check the status of the translation process:

 ```
-resp <- checkFile(urn <- myEncodedUrn, token = myToken)
+resp <- checkFile(urn = myEncodedUrn, token = myToken)
 resp
 ```

-To download an OBJ file locally, we need the "output_urn" of the translated file, which is different than the "urn" of the source file.
+To download an OBJ file locally, we need the output `urn` of the translated file, which is different than the `urn` of the source file.
 In this case, use the `getOutputUrn()` function, which returns an object containing the `result`, output `urn` and other activity information.

 ```
-resp <- getOutputUrn(urn <- myUrn, token = Sys.getenv("token"))
+resp <- getOutputUrn(urn = myUrn, token = Sys.getenv("token"))
 resp
 ```

 Depending on the type of file and translation process, the response may contain multiple output `urn`s for different file types (e.g. obj, svf, png).
-In order to find the correct OBJ file, look through the `resp` object for a `urn` than ends in ".obj" and assign this `urn` to `myOutputUrn`, similar to the following:
+In order to find the correct OBJ file, look through the `resp` object for a `urn` than ends in ".obj" and assign this `urn` to `myOutputUrn`, which should look similar to the following:

 ```
 myOutputUrn < "urn:adsk.viewing:fs.file:dXJuOmFkc2sub2JqZWN0czpvcy5vYmplY3Q6bW9kZWxkZXJpdmF0aXZlL0E1LmlhbQ/output/geometry/bc3339b2-73cd-4fba-9cb3-15363703a354.obj"